EMT Certification in Oklahoma with School Information

 Associate in Applied Science in Emergency Medical Science

 In the A.A.S. degree program, students acquire advanced EMT skills through classroom work and clinical experience.
 Experienced medical personnel teach the classes and prepare students to take the National Registry examination at the paramedic level.
-General education courses complete the A.A.S. degree.
-Prerequisites for the program include EMT-basic certification, CPR and training in airborne and blood pathogens.
+Prerequisites for the program include EMT-Basic certification, CPR and training in airborne and blood pathogens.

-Rogers State University (RSU) offers EMT certification through the emergency health sciences program, which began in 1991.
-RSU is a small college of 4,000 students known for small class sizes and low tuition rates.
-RSU is conveniently located in Claremore, 30 miles from Tulsa.
-Students interested in pursuing EMT certification can enroll in the A.A.S. program or complete the EMT-basic program.
+Rogers State University (RSU) offers EMT courses through the emergency health sciences program, which began in 1991.
+RSU is a small college of about 4,500 students and is known for small class sizes and low tuition rates.
+RSU is located in Claremore, Oklahoma.
+Students interested in pursuing EMT certification can enroll in the A.A.S. program or complete the EMT-Basic program.

-A class in blood-borne pathogens must be taken along with other EMT-basic coursework.
-Skills in shock treatment, triage and CPR are gained through completion of the EMT-basic program.
-Graduates may seek certification at the EMT-basic level by sitting for the NREMT-basic exam.
+A class in blood-borne pathogens must be taken along with other EMT-Basic coursework.
+Skills in shock treatment, triage and CPR are gained through completion of the EMT-Basic program.
+Graduates may seek certification by sitting for the NREMT-Basic exam.
 This course is a prerequisite for the paramedic program.

 Related to EMT Certification Oklahoma